futurice/futuhours-next/README.md

 **Deployment**

-To deploy, use the following commands, where `<server-id>` is replaced with either `betahours` for the beta server, or `hours-ui` for production:
+To deploy, use the following commands, where `<server-id>` is replaced with either `betahours` for the beta server, or `hours` for production:

 ```
 $ docker build -t futurice/futuhours-next:$(git log --pretty=format:'%h' -n 1) .